position-pal/gateway/README.md

 git add local-deployment
 git commit -m "chore(deps): update local-deployment to <COMMIT>"
 ```

-**Do not checkouts to a branch in the submodule, always use a commit hash.**
+**Do not checkout to a branch in the submodule, always use a commit hash.**
 Checking out to a branch can result different people working on different commits of the submodule!